-Prevention & Treatment: Presently there are no effective chemicals registered for control of nematodes in existing landscape plants.
+Prevention & Treatment: Presently, there are no effective chemicals registered for the control of nematodes in existing landscape plants.
 Remove infected plant material and surrounding soil.
 Plant resistant varieties into nematode-free soils.
 Chinese holly cultivar ‘Burford’ and Yaupon holly cultivar ‘Nana’ are tolerant to root-knot, stunt, and ring nematodes.

 Insects & Mites

 Leafminers: Leafminers (Phytomyza species) are common pests of hollies.
 In South Carolina, the native holly leafminer (Phytomyza ilicicola) is the most common.
 Leafminers are the larvae (immature forms) of small (about ⅛-inch in length) black and gray flies.
 The larvae are about 1/16-inch long.
 The adult female inserts eggs into young leaves through puncture wounds made by her ovipositor.
 The presence of many punctures can result in deformed leaves.
 The eggs hatch in about four days.
 The larvae then tunnel through the leaf between the upper and lower surfaces.
 The paths they follow turn yellowish-brown and typically broaden into a blotch.
 Their presence inside the leaf protects them from many insecticides.
 Parasitic wasps and birds are natural predators of these pests.
 American holly (I. opaca) cultivars are particularly susceptible to leafminer damage.

 Scale: Many scale species are pests of holly, especially Chinese holly cultivars (I. cornuta).
 Scales are unusual insects in appearance.
 They are small and immobile, with no visible legs.
 Scales vary in appearance depending on age, sex, and species.
 They feed on sap by piercing the leaf or stem with their mouthparts and sucking.
 They are typically found on the undersurfaces of leaves and look like small brownish or grayish bumps.
 Some species may be found on the branches as well.
 Adults are relatively protected from insecticides by their waxy covering.
 However, their immature forms, called crawlers, are susceptible.

 Plants may appear water-stressed, and there may be a yellowing of foliage followed by leaf drop.
 On extensively infested hosts, there is a general decline in plant health, with limb or branch death, and possibly plant death.
 Check other nearby woody plants for infestations.